| |

 5. Modern (post-photography)

-Henry Holiday's working drawing for the Bellman
+Henry Holiday's working drawing for "The Landing"

 ...but the Bellman's penis is finely detailed.